apkeidj123/Lossless-Coding/README.md

 # Lossless-Coding
-Comparison of different compression mechanisms
+Comparison of different compression mechanisms.

+This is written by C and C++.

 Codes implementing different data compression methods , including Huffman coding, Adaptive Huffman coding, Arithmetic coding, LZ77 and
 LZ78.
 Compare varying sources, including two gray level images, binary images, halftone images.
 The y are 256 x 256 images and each sample is of 1 byte long.